laynemoseley/cs5260/project_part_1/README.md

 ### Test 2

-Like Test 1, but each country has enough resources to build housing immediatly.
+Like Test 1, but each country has enough resources to build housing immediately.

 ### Test 3